Kamala-Harris_westmountmag

 Roseanne Barr, actor, Peace and Freedom Party, 2012

-She joined this party after losing the Green party nomination to Jill Stein.
+She joined this party after losing the Green Party nomination to Jill Stein.

 Margaret Wright, Peoples Party, 1976

-Community activist in Los Angeles.
+A community activist in Los Angeles.

 Famed baby Doctor Benjamin Spock was veep on that ticket.